Advanced Slurm

 Conda Environments

-Conda works across platforms (Windows, macOS, Linux) and is especially popular in data science and scientific computing because it handles complex dependency situations like:
+Conda is especially popular in data science and scientific computing because it handles complex dependency situations like:

 • Python packages that require older versions of Python